sofiesunde/FinNum/README.md

 subcategory
 tweet

-Where category (and subcategory) is the output of the machine learing models.
+Where category (and eventually subcategory) is the output of the machine learing models.

 ## Configuration